Sola-Royal/Devops_projects/Awss3/README.md

 > # **Enabling Version**<br>
+_AWS versioning is a feature primarily associated with Amazon S3 (Simple Storage Service), and it refers to the ability to keep multiple variants of an object in the same bucket_

+_Versioning allows you to preserve, retrieve, and restore every version of every object stored in an S3 bucket.
+When versioning is enabled on a bucket, any time you upload (PUT) a new object with the same key (name) as an existing object, S3 automatically creates a new version of that object.
+Each version of an object is assigned a unique version ID._

 > _On the Bucket `properties` section on the righ side, you will notice that bucket versioning is currently disabled. then enable it._
 ![.](./Img/3..%20bucket%20version.jpg)